spacemeat/pyke/README.md

 ```
 You are encouraged to change `exe_dir` to set a base directory for executable files, and `exe_basename` to set the name of the executable.
 Pyke will only reference `exe_path` directly.

-Similar options are defined for static archives and shared objects.
+Similar options are defined for static archives, shared objects, and external dependencies.
 Of course, you can change any of these, or make your own constructed paths.

 ### Recursive makefiles